Whipped, cushiony cream that calms dryness, restores the skin barrier, and leaves a healthy, dewy finish.

 💡 Editor’s Final Thoughts

-Drunk Elephant Lala Retro Whipped Cream is worth it if your skin truly needs a richer barrier cream and you do not mind prestige pricing.
+Drunk Elephant Lala Retro Whipped Cream is worth it if skin truly needs a richer barrier cream and prestige pricing is not a dealbreaker.
 For dry, depleted, or treatment-sensitized skin, it performs well.
 For oily skin or shoppers wanting stronger value, a lighter and less expensive moisturizer will likely make more sense.

 See also